D0liphin/Sso/README.md

 # `SsoString` in Rust

 Small string optimisation for Rust.
-This is currently only available on nightly, since `allocator_api` is not stable.
-The hope is that it... will be?
-Soon...
-I hope.
-If I ever decide to use this crate for something that requires stable Rust, I will add stable support.
+This works with both the new `allocator_api` and the old `GlobalAlloc` style allocation.
+If you want to use the new `allocator_api` set the `nightly` feature to be active.

+**Note that this does not mean, `SsoString` is generic over a global allocator yet, sadly.**

 Small string optimisation is done only for strings of length 23 or less.
 The goal is for this to be a drop in replacement for `std::string::String`.